GerHobbelt/mupdf/docs/src/mutool-run-js-api.rst

 .. method:: toPixmap(transform, colorspace, alpha, skipAnnotations)

-    Render the page into a ``Pixmap``, using the transform and colorspace.
-If alpha is true, the page will be drawn on a transparent background, otherwise white.
+    Render the page into a :ref:`Pixmap<mutool_run_js_api_pixmap>`, using the transform and colorspace.
+If alpha is *true*, the page will be drawn on a transparent background, otherwise white.

     :arg transform: ``[a,b,c,d,e,f]``.
 The transform :ref:`matrix<mutool_run_js_api_matrix>`.
     :arg colorspace: ``ColorSpace``.